Admissions Policy for the One Day School

 - When a student is offered a place, the parent/guardian will be asked to complete an Acceptance Form (including Terms and Conditions).

 - The offer of a place is conditional on the school being satisfied that the parents will be willing and able to meet the school fees.
-A returnable deposit of £100 is required.
+A returnable deposit of £150 is required for the one day school, £200 for 2 days and £275 for the 3 0r 4 day school.

 - Shortly after a new student joins the school, an assessment will be made of their current ability in reading and writing.